flashboss/school/README.md

 and to start the prepared keycloak instance:

-    mvn install -Pproduction,runtime-keycloak
+    mvn install -Pproduction,runtime-keycloak -Dschool.url=${school.url}

-to create new users in WildFly:
+Where ${school.url} is the host name of the app server to connect.
+If you start with the developer profile you must not specify the host names because the default host name localhost is used.
+To create new users in WildFly:

 $JBOSS_HOME/bin/add_user.sh